taobao/sqlautoreview/readme.txt

 Contribution

 The source code is available user the GPL version 2.
-We are avtively looking for contributors so if you have any ideas, bug reports, or patchs you would like to contribute please do not hesitate to do so.
+We are actively looking for contributors so if you have any ideas, bug reports, or patchs you would like to contribute please do not hesitate to do so.